A Desert Way of Life

-Owner Moti Singh set up Manvar in 1996 with the noble intention of preserving the real way of life in the desert so that it not only draws visitors seeking an immersive and authentic desert experience but also creates an economic hub from which a large portion of the neighbouring villages draw their sustenance.
+Owner Moti Singh Rathore set up Manv?r in 1995 with the noble intention of preserving the real way of life in the desert so that it not only draws visitors seeking an immersive and authentic desert experience but also creates an economic hub from which a large portion of the neighbouring villages draw their sustenance.

 The camp has its roots in the hunting trips of yore; erstwhile Thakurs and their kinsmen often went into the wild to hunt game.
 Sometimes, these stretched for many days on end and so, the party always carried tents, furniture and provisions to set up an overnight camp.
 Today, while hunting has ceased, the luxury caravan inspired camp lives on to provide an unsurpassed experience of the desert.

 Evenings at the camp are magical.
 As the sun dips into the horizon and night falls, the flickering light from candles and lanterns create a romantic atmosphere.
 A sand coloured building, a short walk away from the tents serves as a lounge and bar; you can choose to sit inside or outside under a canopy of stars, warmed by the bonfire.
 The restaurant primarily serves Rajasthani cuisine and is partially open to offer shade and a cool respite from the sun during breakfast and lunch.
 Dinner is served al fresco with local song and dance that reflects the very soul of the hardy tribespeople of the area.
-In between activities, an infinity pool, heated in the winter, offers an irresistible invitation.

-Manvar is an ideal base to explore Indian desert life, culture, flora, fauna and wildlife.
-The village walk at Manvar is just a small window into a world of simplicity and adaptability; it not only instils a sense of pride in the village folk but also encourages them to preserve, maintain and showcase their culture and way of life.
-A highlight of the Manvar desert experience is an adventurous drive in rugged four-wheel jeeps where one will scramble and climb over dunes and higher crests.
+Manv?r is an ideal base to explore Indian desert life, culture, flora, fauna and wildlife.
+The village walk is just a small window into a world of simplicity and adaptability; it not only instils a sense of pride in the village folk but also encourages them to preserve, maintain and showcase their culture and way of life.
+A highlight of the Manv?r desert experience is an adventurous drive in rugged four-wheel jeeps where one will scramble and climb over dunes and higher crests.
 As you wind through the dunes and 'streets', (the valleys between dunes), you are likely to find free-roaming wildlife herds.

-A forty-five-minute drive from Manvar will bring you to the world-famous village of Khichan where thousands of migratory birds, especially Siberian Cranes, drop anchor every year from October to March.
+A forty-five-minute drive from Manv?r will bring you to the world-famous village of Khichan where thousands of migratory birds, especially Siberian Cranes, drop anchor every year from October to March.
 It is a beautiful story of synergy between man and bird; a shining example of the conservation efforts of a group of people driven by a sheer love of nature, without the help or encouragement of any outside agency.

-At Manvar, local camel owners are employed during the tourist season to take guests for a ride on the back of the desert’s most famous and iconic inhabitant – The Ship of The Desert.
+At Manv?r, local camel owners are employed during the tourist season to take guests for a ride on the back of the desert’s most famous and iconic inhabitant – The Ship of The Desert.
 Camel treks give guests an opportunity to see the splendour of the Thar Desert from a height.
-You can also choose to have a day long safari on camel back, where you may chance upon groups of frisky chinkara – shy Indian gazelle – as they make their way across the silent sands.
+You can also choose to have a daylong safari on camel back, where you may chance upon groups of frisky chinkara – shy Indian gazelle – as they make their way across the silent sands.
+In between activities, an infinity pool, heated in the winter, offers an irresistible invitation.